-Last winter I had the chance to check out the Bryan Iguchi Pro Model from Arbor Snowboards here in the Tetons.
+Last winter I had the chance to check out the Arbor Bryan Iguchi Snowboard here in the Tetons.
 This big mountain twin shaped cambered snowboard was designed by Bryan Iguchi who needed a board that could handle powerful riding in terrain from AK to Japan and especially at home in the backcountry around Wyoming.
 It’s been over a decade since “The Guch” had a pro model, this snowboard was worth the wait.

 Better yet are you looking to really learn how to stomp your tricks?
 Well, Camber does not = cheating like reverse camber, and what I mean by that is you truly have to land on the bolts as skateboarders say.
 If you commit to stomping tricks and put your feet down with power you will Love this snowboard.
 If you go into a spins or airs half ass’ed, rest assured this snowboard will kick your butt.
 That being said should dudes riding cambered boards score higher in the contest if that’s your sort of thing?

 The 2017 Arbor Bryan Iguchi Pro is rated a medium flex, however with the camber and all the layers of wood it’s a bit on the stiff side which is great for big mountain riding.